-Employer contributions are not fixed and are required to be set at a level that is sufficient to enable the Pension Fund to meet its future obligations to pay benefit entitlements due under the LGPS.
-The level of employer contributions is determined by an Actuarial Valuation undertaken every three years.
+Employer contributions, however, are not fixed and are required to be set at a level that is sufficient to enable the Pension Fund to meet its future obligations to pay benefit entitlements due under the LGPS.
+The level of employer contributions is determined by an Actuarial Valuation undertaken every three years for every Fund within the LGPS.